ng-Classic/ng-classic/aio/content/guide/form-validation.md

 <code-example header="shared/identity-revealed.directive.ts" path="form-validation/src/app/shared/identity-revealed.directive.ts" region="cross-validation-validator"></code-example>

 The `identity` validator implements the `ValidatorFn` interface.
-It takes an Angular Classiccontrol object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.
+It takes an Angular Classic control object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.

 The validator retrieves the child controls by calling the `FormGroup`'s [get](api/forms/AbstractControl#get) method, then compares the values of the `name` and `alterEgo` controls.